Abul A'la Maududi: Islamic state

 In expanding on what the government of an Islamic state should look like in his book The Islamic Law and Constitution, Maududi took as his model the government of Muhammad and the first four caliphs (al-Khulafāʾu ar-Rāshidūn).
 The head of state should be the supreme head of legislature, executive and judiciary alike, but under him these three organs should function "separately and independently of one another."
 This head of state should be elected and must enjoy the country's confidence, but he is not limited to terms in office.
 No one is allowed to nominate him for the office, nor to engage in electioneering or run for office, according to another source.

 Because "more than one correct position" could not exist, "pluralism", i.e. competition between political views/parties, would not be allowed, and there would be only one party.

 On the other hand, Maududi believed the state had no need to govern in the Western sense of the term, since the government and citizenry would abide by the same "infallible and inviolable divine law", power would not corrupt and no one would feel oppressed.
 Power and resources would be distributed fairly.
-There would be no grievances, no mass mobilizations, demands for political participation, or any other of the turmoil of non-Islamic governance.
+There would be no grievances, no mass mobilisations, demands for political participation, or any other of the turmoil of non-Islamic governance.
 Since the prophet had told early Muslims "My community will never agree on an error", there was no need for establishing concrete procedures and mechanisms for popular consultation.

 Since the state would be defined by its ideology—not by boundaries or ethnicity—its raison d'etre and protector would be ideology, the purity of which must be protected against any efforts to subvert it.
 Naturally it must be controlled and run exclusively by Muslims, and not just any Muslims but only "those who believe in the ideology on which it is based and in the Divine Law which it is assigned to administer".